rumanzo/bt2qbt/README.md

 Usage examples:
 ----------------

-- If you just run application, it will processing torrents from %APPDATA%\uTorrent\ to
+- If you just run application, it will handle torrents from %APPDATA%\uTorrent\ to
   %LOCALAPPDATA%\qBittorrent\BT_BACKUP\

 ```